Kyle0654/probuilds/README.md

 # Pro Item Sets
 A League of Legends item set generator that generates item sets from pro player purchase data.

-View the current item sets at
+View the currently generated item sets at http://www.kyleschouviller.com/lolprobuilds/setviewer.html
-http://www.kyleschouviller.com/lolprobuilds/setviewer.html

-# Instructions for Running
+# Instructions for Generating Item Sets

 1. Open the solution in Visual Studio.
 2. Right-click on the ProBuilds project and select Properties.